donejs/donejs/docs/guides/react-ssr.md

 This app uses [create-react-app](https://github.com/facebookincubator/create-react-app) to scaffold a React application and for client development.
 We'll be swapping out the server for our own, to enable server-side rendering.

-If you haven't already, install create-react-app:
+If you haven't already, install yarn and create-react-app:

 ```
-npm install -g create-react-app
+npm install -g yarn create-react-app
 ```

 The, create the application: